Flamenco/stackeditpro/Source Code Documentation Extension.md

 ret: The string concatenated the requested number of times
 ```

 You can also use an 	`array` instead of `object` for `params`.
-This will apply the descriptions in order of declaration, allow you to omit the parameter name.
+This will apply the descriptions in order of declaration, allowing you to omit the parameter name.

 ```yml